emicklei/dgraph-access/README.md

 ## motivation

+This package was created to reduce the boilerplate code required to use the `raw` dgraph Go client.
-This package adds the following features to the standard Go client:
+`dgraph-access` adds the following features to the standard Go client:

 - type UID and NQuad to create RDF triples w/o facets
 - type Node to encapsulate an uid and graph.type for your own entities
-- type DgraphAccess to handle transactions, JSON marshalling and populating entities without a lot of boilerplate
+- type DgraphAccess to handle transactions, JSON marshalling and populating entities
 - type Mutation to encapsulate a dgraph mutations that contains a list of RDF triples (NQuad values)

 ## usage